-For the AS Level, you will learn how to analyse how techniques produce meanings in texts.
+AS LEVEL: You’ll learn to analyse how techniques produce meanings in texts.
 You will study one Shakespeare play, an anthology of poems, and two novels; you will be examined on all of these, and also on a previously-unseen prose extract.

-For the A Level exams, you will revisit three of your AS texts and will additionally study one play, one novel and one poetry collection.
-You will also be examined on a previously-unseen prose extract and on two previously-unseen poems.
-For coursework, you will study one further novel and will work independently on a text of your own choosing (negotiated with your teacher); you will write a 2500-word comparative analysis of these texts in their respective contexts.
+A LEVEL: You’ll revisit three of your AS texts and will additionally study one play, one novel and one poetry collection.
+You will also be examined on a previously unseen prose extract and on two previously unseen poems.
+For coursework, you will study one further novel and will work independently on a text of your own choosing (agreed with your teacher); you will write a 2,500-word comparative analysis of these texts in their respective contexts.

-All students studying A Levels must have at least five GCSEs at grade A* – C (grade 9 – 5) in academic subjects, including English Language at grade C (grade 5).
-Two of these must be B grades (grade 6).
-Specifically for English Literature, you will need GCSE English Language at grade C (grade 5) or above AND GCSE English Literature at grade C (grade 5) or above.
+All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
+Two of these should be grade 6.
+Specifically for English Literature, you will need GCSE English Language at grade 6 or above AND GCSE English Literature at grade 6 or above.